Frequently asked questions

 What are the entry requirements?

-We require a 1st class classification in your undergraduate degree (or the equivalent).
+We require a 1st class classification in your undergraduate degree (or the international equivalent).

 If you previously studied at an overseas university you can refer to the College guide to minimum entry requirements by country of study.